-Printing and Dying is the fashion industry's dirtiest secret.
+Printing and Dyeing is the fashion industry's dirtiest secret.
 It can be shockingly harmful to the environment and to factory workers, and it can be extremely wasteful.

 As standard, significantly more dye is used in a dye-bath than is required to achieve the desired shade, which is why a piece can 'bleed' and yet not fade.

-Small producers often use compound 'brute force' machine wash dyes that CAN NOT even apply entirely to the pieces they're dying.
-Silk, cashmere and wool can be dyed using compounds that will not change the colour of linen, cotton or other plant-based fibres, and vice-versa, and a cool illustration of this is cross-dying, where you put something made from cotton and wool into a dye bath with two different colours.
-From purple water, you can end up with a piece of cloth that is striped clear blue and red.
+Small producers often use compound 'brute force' machine wash dyes that CANNOT even apply entirely to the pieces they're dyeing.
+Silk, cashmere and wool can be dyed using compounds that will not change the colour of linen, cotton or other plant-based fibres, and vice-versa.
+A cool illustration of this is cross-dyeing, where you put something made from cotton and wool into a dye bath with two different colours.
+From purple water, you can end up with a piece of cloth that is clearly striped blue and red.

 As weavers, we can yarn-dye our fabric.
-This means that we dye the individual yarns (before we weave), rather than dying the woven cloth.
+This means that we dye the individual yarns (before we weave), rather than dyeing the woven cloth.
 This dramatically reduces the dye required and reduces waste.
-When we developed our linen and silk pieces, such as 'Horizonless' and 'Silver Shore', we decided to work with natural undyed linen to further reduce the chemicals required.
+When we developed our linen and silk pieces, such as 'Horizonless' and 'Silver Shore', we decided to work with natural un-dyed linen to further reduce the chemicals required.

 We believe in operating with a respect for the environment, our partners, producers and team members.